aertslab/arboreto/docs/troubleshooting.rst

 which use a random number generator internally to perform random sub-sampling of observations and features when building decision trees.

-To stabilize the output, Arboretum accepts a seed_ value that is used to initialize the random number generator used by the machine learning algorithms.
+To stabilize the output, Arboreto accepts a seed_ value that is used to initialize the random number generator used by the machine learning algorithms.

 .. code-block:: python